maochaokuo/kevinmai-contactbook-intellij/README.md

 - api update
 - delete ok

+## [3] API Endpoints
+step1
+- type in all the source code

+## open issues
+1. may need to go through HugSQL again
+2. insert parameters, make consistent with the original, and figure it out

 ## change log
 ### 2021/8/1
 - api update
 - delete ok

+[3] API Endpoints

+- type in all the source code
 ### 2021/7/31
 - insert version 2
 - query by id ok